Vanaraja

 Vanaraja give their best performance when reared free range.
 They each produce up to 110 eggs per year, and weigh 2.2 to 2.6 lb at age 6 to 6 1/2 months.
 Vaccination of native birds along with Vanaraja is recommended.
 Excess body weight may reduce egg production.
-Vanaraja are mainly found in Telangana and Andhra Pradesh and being supplied to 26 states of India from ICAR-DPR, Hyderabad.
+Vanaraja are mainly found in Telangana and Andhra Pradesh and are supplied to 26 states of India from ICAR-DPR, Hyderabad.